briancmlee/avl_tree/README.md

 # AVL Trees
-An implementation of an AVL tree which only uses 2 extra bits per node.
+A WIP implementation of an AVL tree which only uses 2 extra bits per node.

 Background: I needed to implement an AVL tree for a dynamic memory allocator with a garbage collector in C for a course assignment.
 Most examples online of an AVL tree implementations either required storing the height at each node (which is not optimal for space-efficiency in a memory allocator).
 The Wikipedia pseudocode only used balance-factors (which requires 2 extra bits per node), but it was a bit non-intuitive to follow, with a lot of branching cases.